ESSS/pytest-regressions/doc/overview.rst

         parser.addini("datadir", "my own datadir for pytest-regressions")
         parser.addini("original_datadir", "my own original_datadir for pytest-regressions")

-Finally, define test fixtures to use the new options.
+Finally, override the fixtures to use the new options.

 .. code-block:: python